https://www.perplexity.ai/search/which-database-or-ai-can-i-use-gkFcusrXT6SBePKh2DaLog#1

 git clone --recurse-submodules https://github.com/opensemanticsearch/open-semantic-search.git

-docker-compose build && docker-compose up -d
+docker-compose build && docker-compose up -d This launches:

 - Apache Tika for metadata extraction